-Collective Matter is a new outreach art group, initiated by Eva Masterman, Mary O’Malley and Katie Spragg.
+Collective Matter is an outreach art group, initiated by Eva Masterman, Mary O’Malley and Katie Spragg.
 Brought together during their time at the Royal College of Art on the Ceramics and Glass MA, they aim to use clay as a primary vehicle for critical engagement, cross-disciplinary practice, and creative communication and experimentation.

 Enabled by the Nine Elms Vauxhall Partnership as part of Tate Exchange, Beaconsfield Gallery Vauxhall, Gasworks and Pump House Gallery jointly commissioned Collective Matter to work with local young people through Material Action: a residency with all three galleries.
 Through a series of creative workshops - ranging from practical clay activities, storytelling, guided walks and discussion groups - Collective Matter will be collaborating with local young people, to share stories and experiences of their local environment.